Procurement Glossary

 Old: Procurement of individual parts

-Traditional approach: In traditional single-part procurement, all required components are sourced separately from different suppliers.
+Traditional approach: In traditional single-part procurement, all required components are procured separately from different suppliers.
 The internal assembly of these individual parts requires considerable resources in terms of inventory figures, logistics costs and personnel.
 This approach is characterized by complex supply chains with many interfaces, which leads to increased coordination effort and potential sources of error.
 The main limitations are long production times, high costs due to multiple handling and low flexibility in the event of product changes or adaptations.

 New: Modular Sourcing